Log in

 One of its flagship features is Wistia's Turnstile email collector, which helps you generate leads by getting people to enter their email address before they can play your video.
 You can add the form at any point in your video—so you can get them engaged before hitting them with the marketing pitch—and customize the text to suit your needs.
 Once a viewer enters their information, they're added to your email list using Wistia's email marketing integrations, including platforms such as Campaign Monitor, Mailchimp, and Constant Contact.

 If you don't want to add a Turnstile to your videos, Wistia still offers powerful marketing features.
 You can use annotation links to guide viewers to a website of your choice.
 These links appear on the upper-right corner of your video, for as long as you like, without disrupting a viewer's experience.
 You can also add a call-to-action or link to another video or web page at the end of a video.
-And tying it all together is the Stats page that lets you gauge the performance of each of your videos at a glance: every action a viewer takes, be it clicking a link or filling a form, is recorded on this page.
+And tying it all together is the Analytics page that lets you gauge the performance of each of your videos at a glance: how long your viewers stick around for, and if they fill in your form or click your link, is tracked here.

 It's important to note that Wistia's marketing features are only available when you embed them in a webpage, marketing email, or the like.
 If you export your videos to social media, you'll lose any customizations, Turnstiles, or other marketing features.